nickmvincent/reddit_wallstreetbets_activity_estimation/README.md

 `sampling_accuracy.ipynb` has early stage comparisons of parameter estimates from "time window samples" to actual population parameters
 (calculated using this [full set of posts](https://old.reddit.com/r/datasets/comments/lfbddy/all_available_posts_and_comments_from/)).

+`jan202_simulations.ipynb` uses a large number of simulations and data from January 2020 to compare time window samplings to "classic" sampling.

 Below is the first markdown cell from `analyze-wsb`.

 # Can Online Platforms Benefit from Hosting Collective Action?
 Estimating the Amount of Reddit Activity Attributable to r/wallstreetbets in January 2021
 ## Nicholas Vincent and Hanlin Li, Northwestern University
-Last updated Feb 8, 2020
+### Last updated Feb 8, 2020

 ## Preface and TLDR
 *Preface/caveat: This is a rough draft/work-in-progress notebook, intended as an early